liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - More MVC learning
   - Application start and configuration (notes)
   - more emphasis on separation of duties

+### Day 70: March 13, Saturday

+**Today's progress**:
+  - MVC controllers
+  - API controllers and how HTTP controllers work with Examples

 Liam Statham